 This is an exciting endeavor and it could not have come to fruition without the amazing help of Danielle Bowen.
 Danielle and I worked on creating the patterns to be used especially for Alice's Embrace.
 She played an integral role in putting the knit patterns together.
 I will be forever thankful for all of her help and support with getting Alice's Embrace off the ground.

-The deliveries we've made these past several months have provided lap blankets and prayer shawls to many, many deserving people suffering from Alzheimer's disease.
-Here are some pictures of some very happy recipients of Alice's Embrace items.
-Look at these smiles.
+The deliveries have provided lap blankets and prayer shawls to many, many deserving people suffering from Alzheimer's disease.
+Along with a variety of photos, the Gallery shows some pictures of very happy recipients of Alice's Embrace items.
 It is very exciting to see that what we are doing is bringing joy.

 I have a soft spot in my heart for people suffering from Alzheimer's disease.
 I know that his or her old self is still inside - even if just a little bit.
 It seems that Alzheimer's is affecting more and more families.
 I feel that there is a need to provide this warmth and comfort and Alice's Embrace will do just that.
 With your help, we can make this sad, frustrating illness cause a little less pain and anxiety.
 Please take a look at the patterns and yarn suggestions and make something special for someone who will be forever grateful.